Easy-to-read medicine information about formoterol – what is it, how to use it safely and possible side effects.

 - The dose of formoterol will be different for different people depending on the severity of your symptoms and the strength of your inhaler.

-- Oxis turbuhaler: 1-2 inhalations once or twice daily.
+- Oxis turbuhaler: 1-2 inhalations once or two times a day.

-- Foradil: 1 or 2 capsules inhaled once or twice a day.
+- Foradil: 1 or 2 capsules inhaled once or two times a day.